Getting started

 Learn more in the Discover & access data guide.

-In a project we can create a Transform by selecting any table and clicking the +Transform button, which allows us to combine and reshape our data into a final output table that best serves our analysis.
+In a workflow we can create a Transform by selecting any table and clicking the +Transform button, which allows us to combine and reshape our data into a final output table that best serves our analysis.
 These transforms use a powerful SQL engine under the hood, allowing us to query incredibly large tables - even billions of records - in seconds.

 After creating output tables for analysis, we can create a computational Notebook in R, Python, Stata, or SAS to further analyze our data and develop our final figures.
 Select any table and click the +Notebook button to get started.
 The notebook will initialize and pull in the table you've selected (or a sample of the table if it is a large table).